Skip to main content

 The Virginia Dare Shuflata Award recognizes "excellence in history" students at the graduate level.

-The Office of Graduate Studies administers the Elton S. Carter Master's Thesis Award.
-This award is awarded in recognition of excellence in thesis work to eligible nominees from throughout the UNO Campus.
+The Office of Graduate Studies administers the Elton S. Carter Master's Thesis Award which recognizes excellence in thesis work for eligible nominees.

 Phi Alpha Theta National History Honorary